Lyletimotheus/to-do-list-app/README.md

 - We will be adding AJAX functionality later on to reduce the number of page reloads, when the user adds or updates a task.
 - A calender will be implemented to show the user their list of upcoming deadlines.
 It will be colored coded to show the user deadlines according to importance.

+## Security
+- Care should be taken when using this code in production as we've built this app for pure functionality and have not reviewed all the security aspects.
+- It is not recommend to use this code in production.

 ## Support
 For any questions or any issues please feel free to send me an email to lyle6494@gmail.com Alternatively, you can find me on most social media platforms, should the email option not suffice.